szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component introduces the concept that blunt weapons are effective at damaging armor.
 While most armors in the game already have penalties against blunt weapons, this tweak extends a similar effect to creatures with natural armor.

 Maces, clubs, and hammers will apply a non-stacking Armor Class debuff on hit.
-The effect lasts for 2 rounds, is refreshed with each hit, and does not allow a saving throw.
+The effect lasts for 2 rounds, is refreshed with each hit, and does not allow a Saving Throw.
 More powerful debuffs will always override weaker ones.

 - **+0, +1**: -1 AC
 - **+2, +3**: -2 AC